bsobotka/amv_tracker/README.md

 *Note: AMV Tracker makes use of ffmpeg for one of its features, which is generating thumbnails from video files.
 In order to use this feature, you will need to download the latest FULL build from [here](https://www.gyan.dev/ffmpeg/builds/), extract the ffmpeg.exe and ffprobe.exe execultables from the 'bin' folder, and put them in your AMV Tracker directory.
 AMV Tracker will still function without these executables, but you will be unable to generate thumbnail images from local video files.*

+**IF YOU ARE A USER OF AMV TRACKER v1 AND YOU WANT TO IMPORT YOUR OLD DATABASE INTO v2, PLEASE [READ THIS](#Import-from-previous-version-of-AMV-Tracker) BEFORE GOING ANY FURTHER.**

 ## Usage
 The main window which you will be spending most of your time in looks like this, and can be broadly separated into five different sections:
 ![Main window](/md_images/01_mainwindow.png)